mgalloy/ridl/docs/ridl.rst

 BUGS
 ----

-See the rIDL site at ridl.idldev.com for current information about bugs in rIDL.
+See the rIDL GitHub site at ``github.com/mgalloy/ridl`` for current information about bugs in rIDL.